Menorca Car Hire

 Where to eat, drink, and party in Menorca

 Due to its good location, Menorca is known for its excellent seafood.
 Among the most famous is the lobster stew.
 The locals are also proud of the locally produced cheeses and cured meats.
-Menorca, with its lush climate and fertile soil, is dotted with vineyards producing excellent local wines.
-For those who want something stronger, there is also local gin.
+With its lush climate and fertile soil, Menorca is dotted with vineyards producing excellent local wines.
+For those who want something more substantial, there is also local gin.

 Best restaurants in Menorca:

 What you need to know about renting a car

 What do I need to rent a car in the Balearic Islands?

 A credit card in the name of the main driver needs to be presented.
 A security deposit may be required while renting a car so it is important that the credit card has sufficient funds.
 You can find details about the security deposit listed while booking the vehicle as well as on your voucher.
 It is important to have a valid driving license with the name of the main driver as well as additional drivers when it applies.
 An International Driving Permit is required in addition to a National Driving License if the National Driving License you or any of the Additional Drivers hold is not clearly identifiable as a Driving License, eg, it is in a non-Latin alphabet (eg Arabic, Chinese, Cyrillic, Japanese).
 It can also depend on the country or car rental company you are renting with.
 If you have found a car on our website, you can press the rental terms link from the supplier for more information about driving license requirements.
 You will need to have identification with you such as a passport and ID cards.
 In many European Union countries, a National ID is sufficient.
 When you pick up your rental car you need to have your voucher with you.

 How old do I need to be to rent a car?

 The minimum age to rent a car is 19 years old and with some suppliers for people over 75 years of age.
 Young driver surcharges may apply to many car rental companies for people under 25 years of age.
 This information is visible in the search engine with Orbit Car Hire.